Halldor-Hrafn/small-about-me/README.md

 ```sh
 npm run setup
 ```

-This command will do 3 things, 1. create the `.env` file, 2. echo into the .env file the string "`SESSION_SECRET={your session secret}`", 3. it will create the `main.db` file in the `db` directory.
+This command will do 4 things:
+- It will create the `.env` file
+- Echo into the `.env` file the string "`SESSION_SECRET={your session secret}`"
+- It will create the `main.db` database file inside the `db` directory
+- It will create tables inside the `main.db` database file

-Step 4: replace "{your session secret}" with your actual session secret since we are using `express-sessions.js` with our project we must provide a secret to encrypt our session, your best bet is to randomly generate a new one and store it in your `.env` file.
+Step 4: Inside the `.env` file, replace the string "`{your session secret}` with your actual session secret.
+The secret is required since we are using `express-session.js` with our project.

 Step 5: Run your app and have fun :)
 ```sh